workhorsy/comic_book_reader/README.md

 * Regularly tested in Firefox, Chrome, and Internet Explorer

 # Bugs:
+* Thumb nails are too small on a high dpi screen
 * If the first page is short, all the following pages get their bottom chopped off.
 * cant touch scroll the page selector (chrome)
 * touch scrolling all the way to the bottom does not work (firefox win 8)